 Meethe Chawal or Zarda Rice is a sweet and rich rice preparation loaded with dry fruits, sugar and ghee.
 This aromatic sweet saffron flavored rice is royal dessert made on special occasions and festivals.

 Carrot Halwa or Gajar ka halwa, is a delicious dessert made with grated carrots, milk, sugar, cardamom and almonds.
 This is a healthy and light dessert from North India.

-Coconut Almond Balls or Nariyal Badam Laddoo is an easy sweet recipe, made with almond (badam) powder, desiccated coconut (nariyal) and sweetened condensed milk.
+Coconut Almond Ladoo or Nariyal Badam Laddoo is an easy sweet recipe, made with almond flour, desiccated coconut and sweetened condensed milk.
 This is a quick sweet that can be prepared in just 20 minutes.